-The MSCI EAFE ETF has returned an average of 4.50% per year for the last 10 years.
-It owns over 450 stocks, including many names that are familiar to Americans, from Nestle and AstraZeneca to LVMH, which is the world’s largest luxury goods conglomerate and the parent company of Louis Vuitton, Givenchy, Dior and Tiffany.
+The MSCI EAFE ETF has returned an average of 5.55% per year for the last 10 years.
+It owns 425 stocks, including many names that are familiar to Americans, from Nestle and AstraZeneca to LVMH, which is the world’s largest luxury goods conglomerate and the parent company of Louis Vuitton, Givenchy, Dior and Tiffany.

 The Vanguard High Dividend Yield ETF tracks the FTSE High Dividend Yield Index, which looks at the performance of stocks from companies that pay high dividend yields.
-Among its holdings are dividend aristocrats like Johnson & Johnson, Procter & Gamble and ExxonMobil.
-Over the last 10 years, the ETF has produced annualized returns of 10.14%.
+Among its holdings are Dividend Aristocrats like Johnson & Johnson, Procter & Gamble and ExxonMobil.
+Over the last 10 years, the ETF has produced annualized returns of 9.31%.

 The Invesco QQQ Trust ETF is among the best known.
-Tracking the Nasdaq-100 Index, the ETF’s 103 holdings include a diverse selection of nonfinancial stocks listed on the Nasdaq.
+Tracking the Nasdaq-100 Index, the ETF’s 101 holdings include a diverse selection of nonfinancial stocks listed on the Nasdaq.
 Holdings are weighted toward tech but also include non-tech growth and large-cap holdings.
-Although the price has dipped 25.78% over the last year, the fund still has a 10-year average annual return of 15.95%.
+Although the price had dipped 10.51% over the last year as of March 31, the fund still had a 10-year average annual return of 17.70% as of that date.